Dragon8029/100-days-of-code/Attempt6.md

 I think today is the last day I will attempt this React course.
 It's been really hard to follow, and I think I need to up my Javascript skills before I attempt anything to do with react.

 ---

+## D63/100:
+*Oct 8, 20198

+Decided to stop working on the React course.
+It was confusing me, and the instructor wasn't clear enough.
+I decided to go back to working on my sign up app project that I started a long time ago.
+It will take a bit of time to get back into the swing of things.
+But I still want to complete it.

+---